HackersSpirit/tensorflow-qtcreator-cppApi/README.md

 Give the path of image folder and tensorflow model.
 Build the program.
 As this program is build in release mode include the necessary dll files in the release folder.
+Note: Please copy paste all the necessary dll files required in the release folder during running the program